-Aspects of breeding behavior and demography are well documented, both in North America and globally (e.g., Ratcliffe 1993, White et al. 2002).
+Aspects of breeding behavior and population demography are well documented, both in North America and globally (e.g., Ratcliffe 1993, White et al. 2002).
 These falcons often lay three or four eggs (Ratcliffe 1993, White et al. 2002).
 Peregrines may live up to 20 years of age (White et al. 2002).
 In Colorado, Craig et al. (2004) estimated survival rates of 54% for first-year birds, 67% for birds aged 1-2 years, and 80% for birds older than 2 years of age.
 In California, survival for similar ages classes was 38%, 86%, and 85% (Kauffman et al. 2003).
 For peregrines using Washington coastal beaches during the nonbreeding season, Varland et al. (2008b) estimated an annual apparent survival rate of 59.7%, which included both juvenile (<1 year old) and adult (≥1 year old) peregrines; in a more recent analysis from the same study area, survival rates were 42% for first-year birds, 66% for birds aged 1-2 years, and 74% for birds older than 2 years of age (Varland et al. 2020).
-The continued increase of peregrine abundance in Washington reflects robust survivorship is not limiting the population, and survivorship and productivity.
+With the continued growth of the peregrine population in Washington, we surmise that adult survivorship is not limiting the population, and survivorship and productivity are sufficient to support an increasing population.